juanfran/gulp-jade-inheritance/README.md

 ### Only process changed files

-You can use `gulp-jade-inheritance` with `gulp-changed` and `gulp-cached` only process the files that have changed.
+You can use `gulp-jade-inheritance` with `gulp-changed` and `gulp-cached` to only process the files that have changed.
+This also prevent partials from being processed separately by marking them with an underscore before their name.

 ```js
 'use strict';